 There is another limitation in soil remote sensing, which is the heterogeneous nature of remote sensing data.
 The recorded reflectance by remote sensors, especially on large-scale areas, is resulted from the interactions of electromagnetic radiation with multiple constituents within each pixel that consequently constrains the accuracy of spectral analysis and their interpretation for quantifying soil condition.
-Over the past decade, although numerous studies addressed the mixing problem and proposed analysis techniques [253][254], spectra unmixing is still challenging and need more development.
+Over the past decade, although numerous studies addressed the mixing problem and proposed analysis techniques [253], [254], spectra unmixing is still challenging and need more development.
 In addition, a wide range of soil spectral measurements are being gathered around the globe, which provide different outputs due to various measurement conditions including sampling techniques, sample preparation, instrument specifications, different protocols as well as analytical algorithms, which severely affect the prediction performance of spectroscopic models and outputs [173][255].
 These variations of condition justify the importance to establish a simple procedure for standardization that minimizes the systematic and random effects and enables unification of spectral libraries [256] A specific limitation concerning soil contamination is the fact that pollutants do not have direct spectral features and that a correlation with soil characteristics is crucial.
 Moreover, most of the satellites provide spatial resolution of around 30 m, which can be a limitation in soil contamination assessment.
 All in all, major issues in the use of remote-sensing data, specifically hyper and superspectral sensors information, for soil applications are (i) the evaluation of soil spectral information in vegetation-covered soils [244]: (ii) the sensor errors correction and atmospheric attenuation removal difficulties [257]; (iii) spectral mixing problem and limited available algorithms for unmixing [254]; (iv) the inadequate SNR of some sensors (e.g., the Hyperion SWIR spectral region) [258]; (v) lack of standardization and an agreed-upon protocol [256]; and (vi) incomplete spectral coverage of some sensors (e.g., the CHRIS-PROBA with lack of SWIR bands) [257].
 Therefore, further works are needed to deal with the above-mentioned limitations and issues.
 The aforementioned factors can play large roles in limiting the applicability of a satellite-based approach in certain regions of the world, particularly those with frequent climatic fluctuations, successive topographical changes, and year-long soil cover.
 However, outside of these regions, their effects on the accuracy and applicability of the presented methodology are adequately addressed using thorough preprocessing [166].

 Summary and future research directions